How can we get through hard times?

 You'll learn practical ideas to develop a 'fearless' outlook on life leading to lasting, unshakeable happiness and a greater sense of inner contentment.

 "No one is more brilliant at bringing you out of the dark and into the light" - Ruby Wax

-Gelong Thubten is a Buddhist monk, meditation teacher and author from the UK.
-He ordained as a monk 26 years ago and has spent over six years in intensive meditation retreats, the longest of which was 4 years long.
-He is now regarded as one of the UK's most influential meditation teachers, with pioneering work in providing non-religious mindfulness programmes to businesses, hospitals, schools, universities, prisons and addiction counselling centres.
-He works with major global companies such as Google, Accenture and LinkedIn, and has lectured at Oxford University and the United Nations.
-Thubten teaches mindfulness to medical students and he also trained Benedict Cumberbatch in meditation techniques during the filming of Marvel's Dr. Strange.
+Gelong Thubten is a Buddhist monk, meditation teacher and author.
+He ordained as a monk 26 years ago and has spent over six years in intensive meditation retreats.
+He is now one of the UK's most influential meditation teachers, with pioneering work in providing non-religious mindfulness programmes to businesses, hospitals, schools, universities, prisons and addiction counselling centres.
+He works with major global companies and has lectured at universities and the United Nations.
+Thubten teaches mindfulness to medical students and he also trained Benedict Cumberbatch in meditation during the filming of Marvel's Dr. Strange.
 Thubten contributed to Ruby Wax's book, How To Be Human.
-His own book A Monk's Guide To Happiness was a Sunday Times Top Ten Bestseller with editions in 10 countries internationally.
-Thubten's work has been featured in The Times and Guardian newspapers and on Sky, the BBC and ITV.
+His own book A Monk's Guide To Happiness was a Sunday Times Top Ten Bestseller with editions in 10 countries.
+Thubten's work has been featured in The Times and Guardian newspapers and on BBC, Sky and ITV.
 His new book is Handbook for Hard Times: A monk's guide to fearless living.

 Download the FREE Action for Happiness app for iOS or Android Gives you friendly nudges with an action idea each day Sends you inspiring messages to give you a boost Helps you connect & share ideas with like-minded people